zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Ingrid says, “Well, not quite.
 You can adjust the flash and shutter speed, see?”
 She’s showing him.
 The “flash” is the bright light tha t lasts for a very short period of time that gives you more light so that you can see wha t is in front of you; it will appear better on the photograph.
 That’s a flash.
 “S hutter speed” is the amount of time that the small window inside of the camera is open.
 A slow shutter speed means that you need more light; a fast shutter speed me ans you need less light.
 So if you’re out in the sun and it’s very bright out, yo u would not need a slow shutter speed.
 “Shutter” is just the name of the littl e window that opens and closes rapidly that exposes the film in an old camera – the electronic sensing equipment inside the camera, what the camera uses to con vert that light into a digital image.

 Ingrid says, “You can also attach a lens for wide-angle o r close-up shots.”
-“Wide-angle” means that it is a “lens,” something that  you put on the front of the camera, that creates photographs with a wider than no rmal view.
+“Wide-angle” means that it is a “lens,” something that  you put on the front of the camera, that creates photographs with a wider than normal view.
 A “close-up” is when you want to be very close or near to something, when  there is very little distance between the camera and what you are taking a pi cture of.
 You could take a close-up of someone’s face, for example.
 Ingrid sa ys, “You can even review your photos (look at your photos after you’ve taking them), saving the ones you like or deleting the ones you don’t want anymore .”
 So the camera has sort of a little computer that allows you to see the pho tographs on the back and delete the ones you don’t want.

 Deng says, “Okay, I got it (meaning I understand).
 By the way you’re talking, you’d think I was born yesterday.”
 “By the way you’re talki ng” means the way that you are talking to me indicates that you “think I w as born yesterday.”
 The expression “born yesterday” means that someone is inexperience d, someone who is naïve, someone who is easily tricked or lied to.
-Y ou may say, “Of course I
+You may say, “Of course I

  know how to use a fax machine.
 I wasn’t born yesterday!”
 Someone who would be born yesterday would, of course, be a very small baby wh o wouldn’t know anything.
 But you have experience, you do know something , and therefore you weren’t born yesterday.
 Deng says, “Just show me where to load the film!”
 “To load” means to put something into something else, especia lly when it is needed to make it work.
 So if you have a copier (a copy machine) , you need to load paper into it; you need to put paper into the machine  so that you can make your copies.
 “Film,” we already mentioned, is a long, thin piece of plastic used in older cameras to record the image – to capture the image, t he light that comes in.
 The question indicates, of course, that Deng really doesn’t kn ow what he’s talking about, since digital cameras don’t have film!